All of our services are offered by our wonderful team:

 Ryan Cocron attended Thomas Jefferson University where he earned his Master’s in Marriage and Family Therapy with a focus on sex therapy.
 He spent 3 years working in community mental health and drug and alcohol facilities providing individual, family, and group therapy.
 Ryan’s approach to therapy is caring, calm, personal, and empathetic.
 Ryan strives to create a safe and comfortable space that allows individuals to be authentic.
 Areas of focus include: LGBTQ+, sexuality, intimacy, addiction, anxiety, depression, and unresolved trauma.
 Ryan has experience working with individuals with substance use disorders, the LGBTQ+ Community, parents, and teens.</p> <p>Ryan’s theoretical framework is based on the idea that we are programmed and shaped by the people and environments in which we grow up.
 Therefore, much of Ryan’s work involves exploring relationships, memories, and messages from family.
 In addition, Ryan uses Cognitive Behavioral Therapy, Narrative Therapy, Bowen Family Systems Theory, and Gottman Method in his practice.

 Riley Fortier, M.Ed. (they/he) is a sexuality educator in the greater Philadelphia area, focusing on holistic wellness and LGBTQ+ diversity in higher education.
 Previously, Riley earned their Masters of Education in Human Sexuality Studies from Widener University and their undergraduate degrees focusing on biology, psychology, and gender and sexuality studies from Roger Williams University.
 Riley seeks to provide sexuality and wellness workshops geared towards adults as well as LGBTQ+ trainings to professors and staff in higher education facilities.
 He currently provides community-based lesson plans and workshops for the greater Philadelphia area, as well as content creation and social media management for Fishtown Wellness Center.
 Riley is driven to foster inclusive educational environments and to provide medically accurate, pleasure-guided, and socially conscious sexuality education workshops with their audience.
+They currently work as the Program Coordinator for the Gender, Sexuality, and Women's Studies (GSWS) program at the University of Pennsylvania.

 Click the button below to check out our amazing interns at Fishtown Wellness Center.